RandomX42069/Pixify/README.md

 Pyxify is a Python tool (Made by RandomX42069) that is used to parse C syntax or any other syntaxes in Python files

 # Tests
-`tests/trfjotld.py` - "The red fox jumps over the lazy dog.py" is used to test all features
+`tests/trfjotld.py` - "The quick brown fox jumps over the lazy dog" is used to test all features

 # Command Line
 Example: